Lame duck (politics): Canada

-Unlike the United States Congress, there is no "lame duck" session of Parliament in most Commonwealth countries between the general election and swearing in of elected officials.
-In almost all cases, the outgoing prime minister or premier hands over power directly to their designated successor after a leadership contest or general election.
+Unlike in some countries, there is no "lame duck" session of Parliament in Canada between the general election and swearing in of the new Parliament.
+In almost all cases, the outgoing prime minister or premier hands over power directly to their designated successor after a few weeks at most after a general election or shortly after a leadership election.

 Usually, when the leader of a ruling party steps down, they also relinquish their caucus leadership role at around the same time, so there is no need for an interim caucus leader.
-After an election retiring/defeated members of United States Congress do continue to wield their full authority until their term ends, by contrast the power of outgoing Canadian parliamentarians is limited.
+The power of outgoing Canadian parliamentarians is limited.
 Instead the departing prime minister or premier and cabinet ministers that were members of the now dissolved parliament will serve in an "acting" or "caretaker" capacity (i.e. not being able to make important appointments nor policy declarations) until the new parliament convenes; in one example when Sir Charles Tupper attempted to make appointments after losing the 1896 Canadian election the Governor General refused to act on this.

 A notable exception to the above is the transition between William Lyon Mackenzie King and Louis St. Laurent, making it perhaps the only lame duck example in Canadian federal politics.
 After resigning the leadership of the Liberals, King became parliamentary leader and continued as Prime Minister of Canada for some months following the leadership election of his successor, St. Laurent, who became party leader but continued as a member of King's cabinet during this time.

 While Pierre Trudeau retired from politics in 1984, he directly handed power over to John Turner after the leadership contest.
 However, Trudeau recommended that Governor General Jeanne Sauvé appoint over 200 Liberals to well-paying patronage positions, including Senators, judges, and executives on various governmental and crown corporation boards, widely seen as a way to offer "plum jobs" to loyal party members.
 These appointments generated a severe backlash across the spectrum.
 Turner had the right to recommend that the appointments be cancelled: advice that Sauvé would have been required to follow by constitutional convention.
 However, he let them stand and made a further 70 appointments himself.
 Turner refused to produce a written agreement he had made with Trudeau before taking office, documenting a secret deal that saw Trudeau step down early.
-This is seen by many as Trudeau attempting to exercise some lame duck influence before resigning as Prime Minister.
+This is seen by many as Trudeau attempting to exercise some lame duck influence before resigning as prime minister.

-New Zealand

-In 1984, a constitutional crisis arose when the outgoing "lame duck" Prime Minister Robert Muldoon refused to follow the wishes of a new incoming government led by David Lange.
-This was the only time in New Zealand where a "lame duck" Prime Minister did not follow the wishes of the incoming government.